How to Make Cultured Buttermilk

 Helpful Tips

 - As soon as buttermilk has been cultured, take 1/2 cup out and put into a separate jar labeled “buttermilk starter culture.”
-This is so that you never use all of your buttermilk on accident before making a new batch of buttermilk.
+This is so that you never use all of your buttermilk on accident before making the next batch of buttermilk.
 You will always have some from the previous batch.

 - Always label the mason jar with “buttermilk” and the date made.
 Make more within 2 weeks